Using Redis with Drupal 9.x

 $settings['redis.connection']['port'] = $redis['port'];

-// as the cache tag checksum.
-Alternatively, copy the contents of that file
+// Alternatively, copy the contents of the modules/contrib/redis/example.services.yml file

-// to your project-specific services.yml file, modify as appropriate, and
+// to your project-specific services.yml file.

 $settings['container_yamls'][] = 'modules/contrib/redis/example.services.yml';